googleforgames/open-match-docs/site/content/en/docs/Guides/Backfill/_index.md

 AcknowledgeBackfill is a request, that acts as a periodic ping, made to Open Match Frontend to set the assignment on the tickets associated with this backfill.
 GameServer receives current Backfill status as a response.

-GameServers would run AcknowledgeBackfill every N seconds, where N is, at most, 80% of the duration set for `pendingReleaseTimeout` (N < 0.8 * pendingReleaseTimeout).
+GameServers would run AcknowledgeBackfill every N seconds, where N is, at most, `backfillTTL` represents 80% of pendingReleaseTimeout and this value MUST always be bigger than N (backfillTTL = 0.8 * pendingReleaseTimeout; N < backfillTTL, where N is AcknowledgeBackfill interval)

 ### Cleaning up Backfills